Uatilla/42Porto_Ft_printf/README.md

 To clean the .o files: `make clean`
 To clean all .o files and the libftprintf.a: `make fclean`

-To clean all .o files, the libftprintf.a and build the library libft.a the Mandatory files .o: `make re`
+To clean all .o files, the libftprintf.a and build the library libftprintf.a and the Mandatory files .o: `make re`

 ## Supported format specifiers
-The Printf library supports a subset of format specifiers that are commonly used in the printf function.
+The Printf library supports a subset of format specifiers that are commonly used in the Printf function.
 Here is a list of the supported specifiers:

     %c - Character
     %s - String